 At 2nd Chance Treatment Center, maintenance medication is a powerful tool to assist men and women in their efforts to recover from drug or alcohol abuse.
-In combination with targeted therapy, this approach has improved the lives of many in Phoenix, Glendale, and Gilbert, Arizona.
+In combination with targeted therapy, this approach has improved the lives of many in Phoenix, Glendale, Surprise, and Gilbert, Arizona.
 If you have questions or concerns about how maintenance medication can help you move forward with recovery, schedule an appointment today.
 Online scheduling is available, or you can always call to speak with a member of the administrative staff.

 Maintenance medication is a treatment approach that uses certain prescription medications to improve recovery outcomes.
 A growing body of research supports the use of these drugs in assisting addicts with long-term recovery.